jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>Registration Authority</b></td>
 <td>
-Assigns username password pairs to network participants.
-This username/password pair will be need when acquiring enrollment certificate from ECA.
+Assigns username & password pairs to network participants.
+This username/password pair will be used to acquire enrollment certificate from ECA.
 </td>
 </tr>
 <tr>